-The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe (KCSIE Sept 2023 paragraph 119) except in circumstances where damage may be done to a person or group of people; 'this includes allowing practitioners to share information without consent...'
-(KCSIE 2023 paragraph 119).
+The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe (KCSIE Sept 2024 paragraph 119) except in circumstances where damage may be done to a person or group of people; 'this includes allowing practitioners to share information without consent...'
+(KCSIE 2024 paragraph 119).
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
-The academy will ensure that all child protection records are kept confidential and only allow disclosure to those who need the information in order to safeguard and promote the welfare of children.
-The academy will cooperate with police and children's social services to ensure that all relevant information is shared for the purposes of child protection investigations.